Office of Sponsored Programs

-In view of the importance of managing projects within approved budgets, requests for budget changes should, if possible, be anticipated in advance and a determination made (by the Office of Research) if the funding agency must approve the changes.
+In view of the importance of managing projects within approved budgets, requests for budget changes should, if possible, be anticipated in advance and a determination made (by Research & Economic Development) if the funding agency must approve the changes.
 Approval will be based on the request meeting one or more of the following criteria:

 1. If the contract is specific on the issue of moving funds between budget categories, prior approval is to be obtained from the funding agency.

-2. If the contract is silent, a maximum of ten percent (10%) change from a budget category may be internally requested through the Office of Research provided that the justification is given by the principal investigator/project director.
+2. If the contract is silent, a maximum of ten percent (10%) change from a budget category may be internally requested through Research & Economic Development provided that the justification is given by the principal investigator/project director.
 (Although this is a somewhat standard practice, this procedure may not be approved by the state auditors.
 A sound justification, in writing, for the change with approval of the principal investigator/project director may preclude receiving an audit finding).

 The financial management of non-defense federal funds on non-construction awards may be governed either by 2CFR 200.308 Revision of Budget and Program Plans, Federal Acquisition Regulations (FAR), or the Education Department General Administration Regulations (EDGAR).
 Furthermore, each individual federal agency may have its own contract terms and conditions.
 In the absence of specific contract requirements, 2CFR 200 Subpart D-Post Federal Award Requirements contents may be helpful for financial management of projects as applied to Tennessee Technological University.